BlackGlory/extra-watcher/README.md

 }
 ```

-Watcher based on event sourcing, `reset` can clear events.
+DirectoryWatcher based on event sourcing, `reset` can clear events.
-A Watcher can only be started and stopped once.
+A watcher can only be started and stopped once.

 The following method checks "whether this condition is eventually true",
 not "whether this event has occurred":